ClarkuCSCI/pydiode/README.md

 ## GUI Usage

-The `pydiode-gui` command will launch the user interface.
+The `pydiode-gui` command will launch the GUI.
+The GUI can also be run from a frozen executable (see packaging instructions below).

 ## Command-Line Usage